Woolly mammoth: Cultural significance

 The indigenous peoples of North America used woolly mammoth ivory and bone for tools and art.
 As in Siberia, North American natives had "myths of observation" explaining the remains of woolly mammoths and other elephants; the Bering Strait Inupiat believed the bones came from burrowing creatures, while other peoples associated them with primordial giants or "great beasts".
 Observers have interpreted legends from several Native American peoples as containing folk memory of extinct elephants, though other scholars are skeptical that folk memory could survive such a long time.

+Woolly mammoth tusks had been articles of trade in Asia long before Europeans became acquainted with them.
+Güyük, the 13th-century Khan of the Mongols, is reputed to have sat on a throne made from mammoth ivory.
+Inspired by the Siberian natives' concept of the mammoth as an underground creature, it was recorded in the 16th-century Chinese pharmaceutical encyclopedia, Ben Cao Gangmu, as yin shu, "the hidden rodent".
+Remains of various extinct elephants were known by Europeans for centuries but were generally interpreted as the remains of legendary creatures such as behemoths or giants, based on biblical accounts.
+They were thought to be remains of modern elephants that had been brought to Europe during the Roman Republic, for example the war elephants of Hannibal and Pyrrhus of Epirus, or animals that had wandered north.

 Siberian mammoth ivory is reported to have been exported to Russia and Europe in the 10th century.
-The first Siberian ivory to reach western Europe was brought to London in 1611.
+The first Siberian ivory to reach Western Europe was brought to London in 1611.
 When Russia occupied Siberia, the ivory trade grew and it became a widely exported commodity, with huge amounts being excavated.
-From the 19th century and onwards, woolly mammoth ivory became a highly prized commodity, used as raw material for many products.
-Today, it is still in great demand as a replacement for the now-banned export of elephant ivory, and has been referred to as "white gold".

-Local dealers estimate that 10 million mammoths are still frozen in Siberia, and conservationists have suggested that this could help save the living species of elephants from extinction.
-Elephants are hunted by poachers for their ivory, but if this could instead be supplied by the already extinct mammoths, the demand could instead be met by these.
+From the 19th century onwards, woolly mammoth ivory became a highly prized commodity, used as raw material for many products.
+Today, it is still in great demand as a replacement for the now-banned export of elephant ivory and has been referred to as "white gold".
+Local dealers estimate that 10 million mammoths are still frozen in Siberia.
+Conservationists have proposed that these mammoths could help prevent the extinction of living elephant species.
+Elephants are often hunted by poachers for their ivory, but if the demand for ivory could be met by sourcing it from the already extinct mammoths, it might reduce the pressure on elephants.
 Trade in elephant ivory has been forbidden in most places following the 1989 Lausanne Conference, but dealers have been known to label it as mammoth ivory to get it through customs.
-Mammoth ivory looks similar to elephant ivory, but the former is browner and the Schreger lines are coarser in texture.
-In the 21st century, global warming has made access to Siberian tusks easier, since the permafrost thaws more quickly, exposing the mammoths embedded within it.
+Mammoth ivory looks similar to elephant ivory, but the former is browner, and the Schreger lines are coarser in texture.
+In the 21st century, global warming has made access to Siberian tusks easier since the permafrost thaws more quickly, exposing the mammoths embedded within it.